SamirShaikh03/mental-health-support/README.md

-# 🧠 StudentMind Connect
+# 🧠 Well Setu

 **A Comprehensive Digital Mental Health Support Platform for Students**

-StudentMind Connect is a modern, React-based web application designed to provide accessible mental health support, resources, and tools specifically tailored for students.
+Well Setu is a modern, React-based web application designed to provide accessible mental health support, resources, and tools specifically tailored for students.
 The platform offers AI-powered chat support, mental health resources, mood tracking, and a safe space for students to access professional mental health services.

 ---